Saturday, May 29, 2010

 For some excellent reading about where this film was shot, check out one of my favorite blogs:

-To see more Judy Garland photos, visit my regular website.
+See more Judy Garland photos on my main website.